avmesquita/avmesquita/README.md

 For years, I published my software on platforms such as SourceForge, Tucows and SuperDownloads for free use, having reached more than 20k downloads, such as <a href="https://github.com/avmesquita/idecobol">IDE Cobol</a> .
 Today I use <a href="https://github.com/avmesquita">GitHub</a> and <a href="https://hub.docker.com/u/avmesquita">Docker Hub</a> to publish software, technologies and studies, in order to help the community and inspire new software developers.

+I have some free codes into GitHub at my <a href="https://github.com/avm-sistemas">own company</a>.

 Everyone spends their lives searching for a purpose and, who knows, leaving a legacy for future generations.
 Since I haven't written any books yet, I see my repository as a legacy and I hope it will help others after I'm no longer here.

 When I'm not coding, I'm either cooking or studying philosophy/psicology or taking long walks around.